SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

    Whether a function throws is considered part of its type.
    Function types that cannot throw are subtypes of function types that can throw.

-   A throwing method cannot override a non-throwing method or satisfy a non-throwing protocol requirement.
+   A method that throws cannot override a method that doesn't throw, nor can it satisfy a protocol requirement for a method that doesn't throw.
-   However, a non-throwing method can override a throwing method or satisfy a throwing protocol requirement.
+   However, a method that doesn't throw can override a method that does throw, and can satisfy a protocol requirement for a method that does throw.

-   A function cannot be overloaded based solely on whether the functions throw.
+   A function cannot be overloaded based solely on whether the function throws.
-   However, a function may be overloaded based on whether an function parameter throws.
+   However, a function can be overloaded based on whether an function parameter throws.

-   For curried functions, ``throws`` only applies to the innermost function.
+   For curried functions, the ``throws`` keyword only applies to the innermost function.

 .. assertion:: throwingFunctionParameterTypeOverloadDeclaration